greyHAIRloss

 APPLE CIDER VINEGAR - its water solution applied topically is said to be an old, traditional method of reversing grey hair.
 It is assumed to work in a similar fashion to the metallic-based, hair colorants, gradually changing the colour of white hair.
 Its mechanism of action and potential efficacy are obviously unknown.
 Neither scientific evidence nor user testimonials exist to confirm the story behind this method of reversing grey hair.
 It is an old wive’s tale.

 SAGE TEA is another traditional natural remedy to recover the original hair colour.
 Strong sage tea should be applied to the hair and left to dry, then rinsed with water and dried.
 This therapy should be repeated weekly until the desired shade is achieved.
-It is conceivable that the strong sage tea could stain and colour the hair naturally but no customer testimony was found to confirm that it is really effective.
+It is conceivable that the strong sage tea could stain and colour the hair but no consumer testimonials exist to confirm that it is really effective in covering grey hair.

 Other Treatments